Tyler-Churchill/University-Code/README.md

 Utility
 =======

-These utility classes I have made during my time at university
+I have made these utility classes and projects during my time at university

 Makefile
 -----------

-	Change target to your desired executable name
+	Drop the makefile into any of the projct subfolders and make.
+Change target variable to the desired executable name.

-	change directories to where ever you want to store your source, object files and your executable (output)
+	Change the directories to where ever you want to store the source, object files and executable

 	Example:
-		SRCDIR   = /src     ##stores your cc and header files OBJDIR   = /obj	    ##stores your programs .o files BINDIR   = /bin	    ##stores your programs executable
+		SRCDIR   = ./    ##directory for the cc and header files OBJDIR   = ./	 ##directory for the .o files
+		BINDIR   = ./	 ##directory for the executable